peering-manager/peering-manager/docs/templating/filters.md

 ## `merge_communities`

 Merges all communities from an object into a single list.
-For BGP session, group's and autonomous system's communities will be merged together, avoiding duplicates.
+For BGP session, group's, router's and autonomous system's communities will be merged together, avoiding duplicates.

 Example: